mauroc/omniauth-squiddio/README.md

 gem 'omniauth-squiddio'
 ```

-Then, to integrate the strategy into your middleware, add this to our omniauth.rb settings file:
+Then, to integrate the strategy into your middleware, add this to your omniauth.rb settings file:

 ```ruby
 use OmniAuth::Builder do